 3. Aleppo, Syria

-Aleppo in Syria may just be the oldest known human settlement in the world.
+Aleppo, shown here in 2010, may just be the oldest known human settlement in the world.
 (Photo: seyr-ü zafer/Wikimedia Commons)

 4. Athens, Greece

 The ancient home of philosophy and the birthplace of Western civilization, Athens boasts a history of habitation that goes back long before the days of Socrates, Plato and Aristotle.
 The city has been continuously inhabited for at least 7,000 years.
 The oldest known human presence in Athens has been dated to between the 11th and 7th millennium B.C.
 Today it remains a sprawling metropolis, and its Acropolis still stands, overlooking the landscape.

 Argos is in competition with fellow Greek city Athens to be the considered the oldest city in Europe.
 (Photo: Karin Helene Pagter Duparc/Wikimedia Commons)

 An urban settlement for about the last 7,000 years, Argos is in competition with Athens to be the oldest city in Europe.
 The city has long been powerful — its commanding position in the fertile plain of Argolis has earned it a powerful position, though it has a history of neutrality.
 For instance, the city refused to fight or send supplies during the Greco-Persian Wars.
 Perhaps that's part of the reason the city has withstood the test of time.